sarah2123/QuizMaster/README.md

   - **Value to user:** Provides users with immediate feedback on their overall performance, offering a sense of accomplishment and closure to the experience.

 - **Play Again Button**
-  - **Feature Description:** A "Play Again" button allows users to reset the quiz and return to the parameter selection screen.
+  - **Feature Description:** A "Play Again" button allows users to reset the quiz and return to the start screen.
 The button has a hover effect.
   - **Responsiveness:** The button is styled to be easily clickable or tappable, adjusting appropriately for all screen sizes.
   - **Value to user:** Encourages replayability, giving users the opportunity to improve their score or try different quiz settings without refreshing the page.

+### Added Features
+- Home button to allow users to exit whilst in a quiz.
+- Toast notification when there's an error fetching questions or there's no questions matching selected parameters.

 ### Future Features
 - Allow users to review their answers after the quiz.